 Finding a Person

 Frankly, most inquiries are not always simple or well defined.
-In that case, our hourly rates start at $225.
+In that case, our hourly rates range from $150 to $250.
 People don’t come to us for off-the shelf ideas.
 We help you find creative and ethical solutions to your specific problems.
 If we can’t help you, we’ll tell you.
 Or help you find someone who is better suited.
 We are not in the business of making promises we can’t live up to.

 What is Your Budget?